-The prospect of having a C-section, otherwise known as a caesarean section, is typically not the kind of labor a woman envisions for herself during childbirth.
+The prospect of having a C-section, otherwise known as a caesarean section, is not one a woman envisions for herself during childbirth.
 An easy delivery is one every mother hopes for, but certain complications during pregnancy can prevent this.
 Enduring a caesarean birth can be a painful experience, and the mother will leave the hospital with a baby and a sizeable scar.
 The questions a mother might have after such a procedure are: How will my scar look?
 And how can I treat my C-section scar?

 Fortunately, there is a solution, and products are readily available online.
 Continue reading to learn all about C-sections and to discover a safe, effective therapy solution for post-operative scar care.